top of page

 Collaborations:

-International: F. Ariel (University of Santa Fe, Argentina); F. Blanco & E. Zanetti (University of La Plata, Argentina); E. Larrainzar (University of Navarra, Spain); K. Szczyglowski (University of Western Ontario, Canada); S. Sinharoy (National Institute of Plant Genome Research, New Delhi, India).
-National: M. Benhamed, M. Crespi, F. Frugier (IPS2, Paris-Saclay); P. Frendo (ISA, Sophia-Antipolis).
-Local: J. Gouzy (LIPME).
+F. Ariel (University of Santa Fe, Argentina); F. Blanco & E. Zanetti (University of La Plata, Argentina); S. Sinharoy (National Institute of Plant Genome Research, New Delhi, India); M. Benhamed/M. Crespi/F. Frugier (IPS2, Paris-Saclay); F. Pontvianne (LGDP, Perpignan); M. Hanemian/F. Roux (LIPME), N. Frei-dit-Frey (LRSV); (B. Favery, S. Jaubert, ISA Nice).

 Funding: